AdrienFabre/CV/README.md

 ## Interests
 - Swimming - I recently succeeded to swim over 3km - Hiking - Pyrenees(home) is my playground.
-- Yoga - Streching my body as much as my mind - Meditation - Last year I did a week retreat in Scotland.
+- Yoga - Stretching my body as much as my mind - Meditation - Last year I did a week retreat in Scotland.
-- Personal Development and Innovation - enhancing my experience of life, I watched watched hundreds of [TED Talks](https://ted.com).
+- Personal Development and Innovation - enhancing my experience of life, I watched hundreds of [TED Talks](https://ted.com).
-- Chasing social and technological innovations - anything that enhance my contribution in this world.
+- Chasing social and technological innovations - anything that enhances my contribution in this world.